Sundar Popo

-Sundar Popo HBM, born Sundarlal Popo Bahora ([suⁿd̪ərəlɑːlə poːpoː bəɦoːrɑː]; 4 November 1943 – 2 May 2000) was a Trinidadian and Tobagonian musician.
-He is credited as being the father of Chutney music, beginning with his 1969 hit Nana and Nani.
+Sundar Popo HBM, born Sundarlal Popo Bahora ([suⁿd̪ərəlɑːlə poːpoː bəɦoːrɑː]; 4 November 1943 – 2 May 2000), was a Trinidadian and Tobagonian musician.
+He is credited as being the father of chutney music, beginning with his 1969 hit Nana and Nani.

 Early life

-Popo was born on 4 November 1943 in Monkey Town, Barrackpore, Trinidad and Tobago into a Hindu Indo-Trinidadian family.
-He grew up in a musical family.
+Popo was born on 4 November 1943 in Monkey Town, Barrackpore, Trinidad and Tobago.
+His family were Hindu Indo-Trinidadians.
 Both his parents were musicians; his mother was a singer and his father was an accomplished tassa drummer.
 At the age of 15, he began singing bhajans at mandirs and weddings in his hometown for 15 to 30 cents a show.
 Popo worked as a watchman at a Barrackpore factory, and trained in music under the Indian classical singer Ustad James Ramsawak.